anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 When the Registrar receives such a JPY message, it MUST treat the Header H as a single additional opaque identifier of all packets associated to a UDP connection with a Pledge.
-Whereas in the stateful proxy case, all packets with the same tuple `(IP_Jr:p_Jr, IP_R:p_R)` belong to a single Pledge's UDP connection, in the stateless proxy case only the packets with the same tuple `(IP_Jr:p_Jr, IP_R:p_Rj, H)` belong to a single Pledge's UDP connection.
+Whereas in the stateful proxy case, all packets with the same 4-tuple `(IP_Jr:p_Jr, IP_R:p_R)` belong to a single Pledge's UDP connection, in the stateless proxy case only the packets with the same 5-tuple `(IP_Jr:p_Jr, IP_R:p_Rj, H)` belong to a single Pledge's UDP connection.
-The JPY message Content field contains the UDP payload of the packet for that Pledge's UDP connection.
+The JPY message Contents field contains the UDP payload of the packet for that Pledge's UDP connection.
 Packets with different header H belong to different Pledge's UDP connections.

 In the stateless mode, the Registrar MUST offer the JPY protocol on a discoverable UDP port (`p_Rj`).